 Topping, who had been forced to endure — and to witness — the death of his wife and two of his children in a single twelve-month period, remarried in 1848.
-His second wife, Elizabeth, a blacksmith’s daughter, came from Truro in Cornwall.
+His second wife, Elizabeth, was a blacksmith’s daughter from Truro in Cornwall.
 In 1850 she give birth to a son, Frederick, and we find the three of them in the 1861 census living at 33 Moscow Road in Bayswater.
 Devonshire Terrace was a thing of the past, as were the Dickenses, who had themselves moved out in 1851.

 William Topping died of pneumonia in 1874.
 He was sixty-five.
 In many of the official documents — the censuses, the marriage certificates, the death certificates — he is neither a servant nor a groom but a coachman.
 He was taking his place in the story of his family, for his father, John Topping, had been a coachman, and the son of his first marriage, another John Topping, was a carter.

 And there the story would end, were it not for one last little twist, namely that the younger John did not remain a carter all his life.
 We know this because he married twice — his first wife died — and so he has two marriage certificates.
 In the first certificate, dated 1868, he is indeed a carter, but in the second, dated 1871, he is a keeper in the zoological gardens in Regent’s Park.